Willie Worsley

 Willie James Worsley (born November 13, 1945) is an American former professional basketball player who was one of the guards for the Texas Western Miners basketball team during their now-legendary 1966 NCAA championship game against Kentucky.
-Although only 5 foot 6 inches tall, he later played 24 games for the ABA's New York Nets during the 1968-69 season.
+Although only 5 foot 6 inches tall, he later played 24 games for the ABA's New York Nets during the 1968–69 season after being drafted by the Dallas Chaparrals in the 1968 ABA draft.